 Burbank is a medium-sized city located in the state of Illinois.
 With a population of 29,128 people and six constituent neighborhoods, Burbank is the 71st largest community in Illinois.

-The percentage of people in Burbank with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.27% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Burbank is quite a bit lower than the national average among all cities of 21.84%: just 11.42% of people here over 25 have a bachelor's degree or an advanced degree.

-The per capita income in Burbank in 2010 was $21,500, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
-This equates to an annual income of $86,000 for a family of four.
+The per capita income in Burbank in 2010 was $21,131, which is lower middle income relative to Illinois and the nation.
+This equates to an annual income of $84,524 for a family of four.
 However, Burbank contains both very wealthy and poor people as well.

-Burbank is a somewhat ethnically-diverse city.
+Burbank is an extremely ethnically-diverse city.
 The people who call Burbank home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burbank residents report their race to be White, followed by Asian.
 Burbank also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.80% of the city’s residents.
+People of Hispanic or Latino origin account for 29.10% of the city’s residents.
 Important ancestries of people in Burbank include Irish, German, Italian, and Palestinian.

 The most common language spoken in Burbank is English.
 Other important languages spoken here include Spanish and Polish.